Te wāhi ki a mātou Our role

 We are stronger together.
 We continuously seek ways to collaborate and bring people together.
 We respect the value that every person and stakeholder brings to the table.

-E tipu, e rea We grab the best of both worlds to flourish
+E tipu, e rea We embrace the best of both worlds to flourish

 We embrace the best of both worlds and consider diverse cultural perspectives in our everyday work and actions.
 We lay the foundations for a more inclusive future.